laravel/spark-docs/available-variables.md

 <a name="adding-custom-properties"></a>
 ### Adding Custom Properties

 You can add your own properties to the `spark` computed property by adding them to your `resources/views/vendor/spark/layouts/app.blade.php` file.
-They will be merged with the default properties that are usually available on the object.
+They will be merged with the default properties that are available on the object:

     window.Spark = <?php echo json_encode(array_merge(
         Spark::scriptVariables(), [